Gomer (wife of Hosea)

 according to Divine appointment.
 She is also described as the daughter of Diblaim.

 Children

 Hosea 1 relates how Hosea has three children, a son called Jezreel, a daughter Lo-Ruhamah and another son Lo-Ammi.
 All the names are described in the text as having symbolic meaning, reflecting the relationship between God and Israel.
 Jezreel is named after the valley of that name.
 Lo-Ruhamah is named to denote the ruined condition of the kingdom of Israel and Lo-Ammi is named in token of God's rejection of his people.
 Although the latter two children are not specifically said to be Hosea's, James Mays says that this is "hardly an implication" of Gomer's adultery.
 In Hosea 3:1, however, it says that she is "loved by another man and is an adulteress" (NIV).
 Hosea is told to buy her back, and he does so for 15 shekels and a quantity of barley.

-According to Kirsten Abbott, feminist interpretation regards the story of Hosea and his relations with his wife Gomer as a metaphor for the conflict between a Covenant Theology (Israel violating the covenant relationship with YHWH) and a Creation Theology (YHWH will undo the fertility of the earth in response to Israel following other fertility gods).